South African art galleries: Gauteng

 Klein and King George Streets, Joubert Park, Johannesburg

 This Edward Lutyens-designed building houses impressive collections of 17th century Dutch paintings, 18th and 19th century British and European art, 19th century South African works, a large contemporary collection of 20th century local and international art and a print cabinet containing works from the 15th century to the present.
-As a major focus of urban regeneration programmes, it provides the base for the Joubert Park Public Art Project and is developing links with awareness groups and community centres based in the surrounding urban area.
+As a major focus of urban regeneration programmes, it provides the base for the Joubert Park Public Art Project.

 Website KIM SACKS GALLERY